TheProGamer9669/Vox-Mundi-Protocol/README.md

 To install you need:
 Python 3.13 installed,
-Python's httpd module installed,
+Python's httpd module installed and an internet/Network connection
-An internet/Network connection